chrispyth42/PythonUtils/README.md

 # PythonUtils
 Contains a collection of useful python functions that can be used for many purposes

-## downoad.py
+### downoad.py
-Accepts a target web address, and downloads it to a local file
+Accepts a target web address, and downloads whatever's located there to a local file

-## socket
+### socket
 Contains a client.py and server.py that illustrate the basics of making a custom data exchange server in python.
 It's pretty cool c: